This post is by Bernie Carr, apartmentprepper.com

 - Save money and build up your emergency fund.

-- Start your stockpile of food, water and essential supplies.
+- Start your stockpile of food, water, and essential supplies.
+Include special dietary needs and pet foods as well.
 Don’t neglect comfort foods like chocolate, wine or beer (if you like these); they are good for morale.

 - Start a garden and grow vegetables, herbs that your family will use.